xoolive/rs1090/readme.md

 It takes its inspiration from the Python [pyModeS](https://github.com/junzis/pyModeS) library, and uses [deku](https://github.com/sharksforarms/deku) in order to decode binary data in a clean declarative way.

-The project started as a fork of a very similar project [adsb-deku](https://github.com/rsadsb/adsb_deku), where modules have been redesigned to match [pyModeS](https://github.com/junzis/pyModeS), implementations extensively reviewed, corrected, and completed.
+The project started as a fork of a very similar project called [adsb-deku](https://github.com/rsadsb/adsb_deku), but modules have been refactored to match [pyModeS](https://github.com/junzis/pyModeS) design, implementations extensively reviewed, simplified, corrected, and completed.

 The direction ambitioned by rs1090 boil down to: